eventnetusa/eventnet/src/_work/4-nyx-union-square.md

 ### **A LOOK BEHIND THE SCENES:**

 * Converted a food truck into a Beauty + Swag Truck, complete with 3 makeup vanity stations, social media staging area, and integrated A/V monitor
-* Contracted and trained a tour manager and local brand ambassadors to deliver brand messaging and perform Express Lip Touch-Ups across New York City
+* Contracted, trained, and managed one tour manager and a team of local brand ambassadors to deliver brand messaging and perform Express Lip Touch-Ups across New York City
 * Developed a strategic 2 week guerilla marketing and event schedule for Beauty + Swag Truck
-* Secured and coordinated all street permits for line-management and truck parking in Union Square
+* Secured and coordinated all street permits for press visits, line-management, and truck parking in Union Square
 * Pursued and coordinated line hospitality with brands including LaCroix Sparkling Water, Bai Beverages, Chloe’s Soft Serve Fruit, and SoulCycle to treat guests to samples & class passes as they waited in line